All Products

 MaxCompute:JSON_STRIP_NULLS

-Removes all fields or elements whose value is null from a JSON object or a JSON array.
+Removes null values from a JSON object or JSON array.
+Top-level JSON null values (JSON 'null') are never removed.

 Syntax